 For mounting, the smart approach is to use third-party software designed to ease the process.
 These tools will mount a drive letter in your file system and tie your cloud storage to it using your user credentials.
 Examples include Mountain Duck and ExpanDrive.

 The first option, finding a cloud storage solution with a native network drive client, is generally easier to incorporate and cheaper.
 However, there are only a few cloud storage services with such clients, including pCloud and Egnyte.
 Let’s look at those first, then talk network-drive software afterward

 It’s actually rather surprising, given the usefulness of network drives, that most cloud storage services only offer sync clients.
 Many big names in the cloud storage industry, including Dropbox, Google Drive and OneDrive are among those that do not.

-Luckily, some of those few that do are among our favorite options. pCloud and Tresorit, for example, are not only two of our preferred personal cloud storage solutions, they’re two of the most secure cloud storage solutions, too.
+Luckily, some of those few that do are among our favorite options. pCloud, for example, is not only one of our preferred personal cloud storage solutions, it’s one of the most secure cloud storage solutions, too.

 Egnyte Connect, which offers network drive capabilities through its Egnyte Drive client, ranks as what we consider the best enterprise file sync and share service available, topping Box Business, IBM Connections, Citrix Sharefile and the rest of the field.
 (Don’t be alarmed by our fancy talk, “enterprise file sync and share” is a just a fancy name for cloud storage for business).

-Let’s take a quick look at each of the three, starting with pCloud.
+Now that we’ve handled the introductions, let’s take a quick look at all three, starting with pCloud.